Here is an eclectic selection of jazz musicians born in April, prepared by Louise Levy and Phillip Cant..

 April 1, 1922 – August 2006

-Duke Jordan was a pianist whose work with the saxophonist Charlie Parker endures in the jazz pantheon.
-Jordan was regarded as one of the great early bebop pianists, the sound that he helped to create in the postwar era was something new, and it remains a cornerstone of jazz.
+Duke Jordan was an A-list pianist who was there at the birth of bebop.
+He was part of Charlie Parker’s classic quintet in 1947.
+He was regarded as one of the great early bebop pianists, the sound that he helped to create in the postwar era was something new, and it remains a cornerstone of jazz.

 Stanley Turrentine